 Should you take the SAT and earn a score of 500 or higher on the Evidence-based Reading and Writing (ERBW), your English proficiency admission requirement will be waived.

 Note: Students who do not meet our English proficiency requirement but are otherwise admissible to UNH may be considered for our ESL Bridge Program.

 When completing your Common Application or Coalition Application, you will be asked to indicate your decision to either include or exclude your test score(s) from consideration.

 No. Once you indicate your choice to include or exclude your test scores and submit your application to UNH, you will not be permitted to change your decision, and scores will be required to complete your admission application.

 Even if your test scores were submitted to UNH prior to your application, they will not be considered if you indicate on your Common Application or Coalition Application that you want your scores excluded.

 Yes.
 All students who apply for admission will automatically be considered for academic merit scholarship and/or the University Honors Program regardless of whether they choose to submit their test scores for consideration.

 Students who apply to UNH and elect not to submit test scores to UNH are, as noted above, eligible for merit scholarships.
-These students must still satisfy the academic component of the merit scholarship requirements (i.e., CR and/or GPA requirements).
+These students must still satisfy the academic component of the merit scholarship requirements (i.e., Class Rank (CR) and/or Grade Point Average (GPA) requirements).
 Selection criteria will then focus on several other components of the application materials submitted by the student.
 These include: